Exploring Kangaroo Island, Off the Southern Coast of Australia

 Nathan Lump ventures to South Australia's remote Kangaroo Island.

-On a recent trip to South Australia, I hopped on a plane in Adelaide and flew to Kangaroo Island, which has become something of a hotspot for international travelers thanks to Southern Ocean Lodge, the fourth highest-ranked hotel in the world in Travel + Leisure’s 2016 World’s Best Awards.
+On a trip to South Australia, I hopped on a plane in Adelaide and flew to Kangaroo Island, which has become something of a hotspot for international travelers thanks to Southern Ocean Lodge, the 21st highest-ranked hotel in the world in Travel + Leisure’s 2018 World’s Best Awards.
 I wanted to check out the Lodge, and also get a feel for a place that has been an important environmental success story in Australia.